-In general, the observatory does not compensate for weather or technical losses of observing time.
-However, under exceptional circumstances, the Director of the Observatory may decide to compensate losses of observing time.
-Under exceptional circumstances, the Director of the Observatory may decide to interrupt Visitor Mode observation to allow Service Mode observations.
+Though it is very rare, the Observatory may interrupt Visitor Mode observation to allow Service Mode observations.
+In general, the Observatory does not compensate for weather or technical losses of observing time.
+However, the Director of the Observatory may decide to compensate losses of observing time under exceptional circumstances.